biobrad/ContigQuality/README.md

 ```

 ### meanlengthanddepth.py
-Can be run after running samscript to generate visualisations of contig quality data
+Can be run from any location after running samscript to generate visualisations of contig quality data
 needs a separate environment at this stage due to incompatibility with current tormes dependencies

 ### Create datapane conda environment: